Our task must be to free ourselves . . . by widening our circle of

 compassion to embrace all living creatures and the whole of nature and its beauty.

-I have just returned from a most excellent trip to Africa.
 It is amazing and inspiring to see and experience the varieties of life.
-The collage above shows a few of the birds that I saw and photographed.
+The collage above shows a few of the birds that I saw and photographed in Africa.
 This is but a small percentage of the birds that exist in this region of the world.
 But even with this small sampling it is hard not to be in-awe of the magnificence of the Earth and the acts of creation that have made it all fit together.
 Being so inspired I have created a new translation of Psalm 104:24

 Here is the traditional King James Version: